mariodragun/MS4-Django-Mario-Dragun/readme.md

 - Create readme.md file and make initial commit

-- Make regular commits after project change with quality descripton using commands: git add -A git commit -m "message"
+- Make regular commits after project change with quality descripton using commands: git add -A and git commit -m "message"

 - Use git push command in CMD for code commits